opensesamemedia/syncstage-docs/docs/web/test-app.md

-???+ note

-    SyncStage Web SDK is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.
-[Learn more.](../known-issues/#possible-secrets-leak){ target=_blank}.

 # Test App

 The best way to start you joyrney with SyncStage is by trying out our example project available on GitHub [SyncStage Test App for Web](https://github.com/opensesamemedia/syncstage-sdk-npm-package-tester){target=_blank}.